Syrian Refugee Crisis Appeal

 From CARE's blog: A marathon effort by CARE's Dead2Red team

-CARE is focusing on those living in urban areas who need support to pay for basic living costs including rent, food and essential relief items such as clothng and heaters during the winter months.
+CARE is working with those living in urban areas who need support to pay for basic living costs including rent, food and essential relief items.

-CARE has reached more than 314,000 people in Jordan, providing cash assistance, relief items and vital information on how to access health care and social support.
+We have reached more than 237,000 people in Jordan, providing cash assistance, relief items and vital information on how to access health care and social support.